 In addition, we understand that other applications and patents exist relating to potential uses of sapacitabine, seliciclib and CYC065 that are not part of our current clinical programs for those compounds.
 Although we intend to continue to monitor the pending applications, it is not possible to predict whether these claims will ultimately be allowed or if they were allowed what their breadth would be.
 In addition, we may need to commence litigation to enforce any patents issued to us or to determine the scope and validity of third-party proprietary rights.
 For example, in one case we opposed a European patent relating to human aurora kinase and the patent has been finally revoked (no appeal was filed).
 Litigation would create substantial costs.
 We are aware that other patents exist that claim substances, processes and techniques, which, if held valid, could potentially restrict the scope of our research, development or manufacturing operations.
-If competitors prepare and file patent applications in the United States that claim technology that we also claim, we may have to participate in interference proceedings in the United States Patent and Trademark Office to determine which invention has priority.
-These proceedings could result in substantial costs, even if the eventual outcome is favorable to us.
+If competitors prepare and file patent applications in the United States that claim technology that we also claim, we may have to participate in interference proceedings could result in substantial costs, even if the eventual outcome is favorable to us.
 An adverse outcome in litigation could subject us to significant liabilities to third parties and require us to seek licenses of the disputed rights from third parties or to cease using the technology, even a therapeutic product, if such licenses are unavailable or too expensive.